l33pf/Crab/README.md

 ## Roadmap
 - [ ] Crawl based on Keywords
 - [ ] Concurrent logging
-- [ ] Spring Framework Implementation for Web App
+- [ ] Spring Framework Implementation for web app deployment
 - [ ] More export options (PDF etc.)

 See the [open issues](https://github.com/l33pf/Crab/issues) for a full list of proposed features (and known issues).